koppi/sdl2-synth/README.md

 # Modular Synth

-A modular synthesizer application written in C, using SDL2 for graphics and audio, and supporting MIDI input via RtMidi.
+A modular synthesizer application written in C, using SDL2 for graphics and audio, and supporting MIDI input via libremidi.
 The GUI is resizable and features oscilloscope and spectrum displays, keyboard input, and real-time control of oscillators, effects, mixer, and arpeggiator.

 ## Screenshot